“You don’t have to start a new organization, or write a book, or start a new blog. Just make disciples.” ~David Platt

 Philip, an early apostle of Christ, was in the middle of accomplishing big and exciting things for the sake of the gospel.
 A gospel-preaching superstar, one day he even facilitated the conversion of a famous magician in the streets of Samaria.
 But then an angel of the Lord called him out of the crowd to the chariot of a traveling eunuch, and Philip went from preaching the gospel in the streets to one-on-one discipleship.
 What a change that must have been for him!

-Read the rest of The Importance of Discipleship, or It Doesn’t Have to Be Big to Matter Big at The Glorious Table.
+Read the rest of The Importance of Discipleship at The Glorious Table.